 Norway, Israel, and Belgium the countries with the best performance

-Within the countries taken into account to carry out the study, Norway, Israel, and Belgium showed the best performance.
+Within the countries taken IGNORE INTO account to carry out the study, Norway, Israel, and Belgium showed the best performance.
 In Norway, for example, 43% of the eligible companies managed to enter the top 200 of the Equileap ranking.
 Norway is followed by Israel, with 40%, and Belgium, with 38%.

 Among the countries eligible to participate in the study, the three worst performers were Japan, Austria ,and Ireland, since none of the three managed to enter a single company among the top 200 of Equileap.